maxgalbu/xbmc.plugin.video.nba/Readme.md

 =======================

 ### Changelog:

+    0.6.2-  Remember the playback position
-    0.6.1-  Added live games (working only for gotham), fixed archive 'video not found' when the video is actually up 0.6-    Try and guess the game url if the xml returned is empty 0.5.3-  Added markers: (F) for future games and (NV) for games without videos
+            Remember video url after parsing it (using cache plugin) Better detection of live and past games 0.6.1-  Added live games (working only for gotham), fixed archive 'video not found' when the video is actually up 0.6-    Try and guess the game url if the xml returned is empty 0.5.3-  Added markers: (F) for future games and (NV) for games without videos